Stepanakert: Founding and Soviet era

 In February 1920, after a body thought to be of an Azerbaijani soldier was found, an anti-Armenian riot took place in the village that claimed several hundred lives.
 Following the massacre of the Armenian population of Shusha in March 1920, the city received an influx of Armenians; as a result, Armenians formed the majority of the population from that time onwards.
 In the summer of 1920, the city was occupied by part of the Red Army.
 In 1923, Khankendi was renamed Stepanakert by the Soviet government in honor of Stepan Shahumian, a fallen Bolshevik party member and leader of the 26 Baku Commissars.
 The former regional capital was Shusha.
 However, following the depopulation of Armenians in Shusha, the capital of the Nagorno-Karabakh Autonomous Oblast (NKAO) was sited in Stepanakert.
 At the time of the formation of the NKAO, Stepanakert was a dilapidated settlement, where the number of surviving buildings barely reached 10 to 15.
-Some of the buildings were completely destroyed, others lacked doors and windows, while only walls remained from a number of buildings.
-During the first years of the oblast, some of the buildings were restored and many were rebuilt, roads were improved, and electricity and telephone communications were installed in the city.
+Some buildings were destroyed, others lacked doors and windows, and only walls remained in several.
+During the first years of the oblast, some of the buildings were restored.
+Many were rebuilt, roads were improved, and electricity and telephone communications were installed in the city.
 In time, Stepanakert grew to become the region's most important city (a status it received in 1940).
 Its population rose from 10,459 in 1939 to 33,000 in 1978.

-In 1926, municipal authorities adopted a new city layout designed by Aleksandr Tamanian; two additional designs for expansion were approved in the 1930s and 1960s, both of which retained Tamanian's initial plan.
+In 1926, municipal authorities adopted a new city layout designed by Aleksandr Tamanian; two additional expansion plans were approved in the 1930s and 1960s, both of which retained Tamanian's initial plan.
 Several schools and two polyclinics were established, and an Armenian drama theater was founded in 1932 and named after Maxim Gorky.
 In 1960, the ensemble of the central square of Stepanakert was built with the building of the regional committee (now the NKR government).
 This square, then named after Lenin, became the arena of many rallies demanding the transfer of the NKAO to the Armenian SSR.
 By 1968, the first outbreak of ethnic violence occurred in Stepanakert.
 In the city, a trial was held over an Azerbaijani director of the city school who was accused of murdering an Armenian girl.
-The Armenians, who considered the verdict of the Azerbaijani judge too lenient, gathered outside the court building and burned the car in which the criminal and judge were in.
+The Armenians, who considered the verdict of the Azerbaijani judge too lenient, gathered outside the court building and burned the car which the criminal and judge were in.